 A large proportion of the students I see have backgrounds in engineering, chemistry, or biological sciences.
 So, what CBET will offer is a very different track, much more interdisciplinary, that will produce students who have an appreciation for the patient component of pharmaceutical science and can have a different type of impact in this industry.

 Executive Director, NBE-Pharmacokinetics, Boehringer Ingelheim

-This new center makes a lot of sense.
+This new Stack Family Center for Biopharmaceutical Education and Training (CBET) makes a lot of sense.
 I am a big fan of providing practical, useable skills for students in areas where demand is strong.
 Biologics continues to be a growth area for big pharma companies.
 Ten years ago, biologics in big pharma were still the newcomers, now they are taking over the portfolios because of their therapeutic potential, and because now a lot of the science and technology is understood well enough to be able to tackle additional diseases.